The Brian\c{c}on-Skoda theorem for pseudo-rational and Du Bois singularities and uniformity in excellent rings: Introduction

 \subsection{Acknowledgements}

 This paper grew out of studying the Hironaka closure in \cite{EpsteinMcDonaldRGSchwede} where Neil Epstein is also an author.
 We deeply thank Neil Epstein for many valuable conversations on the topic of this paper.
-The authors would also like to thank Rahul Ajit, Daniel Erman, Federico Galetto, Srikanth Iyengar, S\'andor Kov\'acs, Robert Lazarsfeld, Shiji Lyu, Zhenqian Li, Wenbo Niu, Thomas Polstra, Claudiu Raicu, Shunsuke Takagi, and Keller VandeBogert for valuable discussions related to this project.
-The authors thank Bhargav Bhatt and Craig Huneke for comments on a previous draft.
+The authors would also like to thank Rahul Ajit, Bhargav Bhatt, Rankeya Datta, Daniel Erman, Federico Galetto, Sean Howe, Craig Huneke, Annette Huber-Klawitter, Srikanth Iyengar, S\'andor Kov\'acs, Robert Lazarsfeld, Zhenqian Li, Shiji Lyu, Wenbo Niu, Thomas Polstra, Claudiu Raicu, Ilya Smirnov, Shunsuke Takagi, and Keller VandeBogert for valuable discussions related to this project and comments on earlier drafts. {We particularly thank Keller VandeBogert for explaining the Buchsbaum-Eisenbud complex to us, and especially thank Bhargav Bhatt for several conversations related to hypercovers.} Finally, we thank the referee for numerous useful comments and suggestions.

 The first author received support from NSF grants DMS-2302430 and DMS-2424441.
-The second author would like to acknowledge the support of the Pacific Institute for the Mathematical Sciences and the Simons Foundation.
+The second author would like to acknowledge the support of the Pacific Institute for the Mathematical Sciences and a grant from the Simons Foundation International [SFI-MPS-T-Institutes-00020822, OY].
+The third author received support from NSF grant DMS-2424326.
 The fourth author received support from NSF grants DMS-2101800, DMS-2501903 and Simons Foundation Travel Support for Mathematicians SFI-MPS-TSM00013051 while working on this project.
 Work on this project was done by all the authors at the BIRS workshop ``Notions of Singularity in Different Characteristics'' in Banff Canada in October 2025.